Institute for Global Health and Development - Staff Profiles

 - ARV treatment programmes and health systems

-Barbara McPake is a health economist specialising in health policy and health systems research.
-She has 25 years experience in these areas based in three UK university departments.
-She is currently Director, Nossal Institute for Global Health at the University of Melbourne, Australia in 2014).
-She is one of two Research Directors of ‘REBUILD’ a UK Department for International Development funded Research Programme Consortium on health systems development.
+Barbara McPake is a health economist specialising in health policy and systems research.
+She has more than 28 years’ experience in these areas based in four university departments.
+She is currently Director, Nossal Institute for Global Health, University of Melbourne and one of two Research Directors of ‘ReBUILD’ a UK Department for International Development funded Research Programme Consortium on health systems development.
 She was formerly, Director, Institute for International Health and Development, Queen Margaret University, Edinburgh (2005-2014) Programme Director, Health Systems Development Knowledge Programme (also funded by DFID) (2001-6) and Head of Health Policy Unit (2001-4) at London School of Hygiene and Tropical Medicine.